Brashear High School

 Brashear High School is a large, urban, magnet, public school in the Beechview neighborhood of Pittsburgh, Pennsylvania, United States.
 Brashear is one of four high schools in the Pittsburgh Public Schools.
 In the 2010–2011 school year, the school had 1,214 pupils with 615 males and 566 females.
 It employed 87 teachers.
 Since then, the school has acquired students from the transition with Langley High School.
 It is currently the largest high school in the district, with approximately 1,480 students and 105 teachers.

 Feeder District

-The City of Pittsburgh neighborhoods which are served by Brashear High School are as follows: Banksville, Beechview, Brookline, Chartiers City, Crafton Heights, Duquesne Heights, East Carnegie, Elliot, Esplen, Fairywood, Mount Washington, Oakwood, Ridgemont, Sheriden, South Shore, Southside Flats, West End, Westwood, and Windgap.
+The City of Pittsburgh neighborhoods which are served by Brashear High School are as follows: Banksville, Beechview, Brookline, Chartiers City, Crafton Heights, Duquesne Heights, East Carnegie, Elliot, Esplen, Fairywood, Mount Washington, Oakwood, Ridgemont, Sheraden, South Shore, Southside Flats, West End, Westwood, and Windgap.

 Computer Science Magnet

 Brashear High School offers the Computer Science magnet for the City of Pittsburgh.
 Students take four years of programming courses.